 - Lease-to-own contracts will ensure security of tenure.

-- A partner-financed on-site school will open in October 2013.
+- A partner-financed on-site school opened in October 2013.

 Additional Program Information